Antynea/grub-btrfs/README.md

 * Automatically Detect if "/boot" is in separate partition.

 * Automatically Detect kernel, initramfs and intel microcode in "/boot" directory on snapshots.
-(For custom name, see below.)

 * Automatically Create corresponding "menuentry" in grub.cfg , which ensures a very easy rollback.

 * Automatically detect snapper and use snapper's snapshot description if available.
 ##
-### How to use it:
+### How to customize it:

+You have the possibility to modify many parameters.
 Add this lines to /etc/default/grub:

 * GRUB_BTRFS_SUBMENUNAME="Arch Linux Snapshots"